aquasecurity/tfsec/CONTRIBUTING.md

 // A description for your check - this message will be output to a user when the check fails. const AWSGibsonHackableDescription scanner.RuleSummary = "The Gibson should not be hackable"

+// A note on the impact associated to the check const AWSGibsonHackableCodeImpact = "The Gibson might get hacked"

+// A note on the resolution to pass the check const AWSGibsonHackableCodeResolution = "Set hackable to false"

 // An explanation for your check.
 This should contain reasoning why this check enforces good practice.
 Full markdown is supported here. const AWSGibsonHackableExplanation = `